twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt16-content-of-part16%zh.rst

 **According to the translator—Ven.
 Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma—Dhamma Dāna.
 You may re-format, reprint, translate, and redistribute this work in any medium.**

 ..
+  08-20 re-arrange content: 38.)
+Postcript; 39.)
+Chance and Duty; 40.)
+Dhamma Reflection: Choice and Chance are moved to higher order
   2024-07-10 create